seniru-dilmith/iwb007-team-divinus/README.md

 ---

-**For Your checking purposes we have hadded a sample user as an admin Use the below credentials to login:**
+**For Your checking purposes we have hadded a sample user as an admin.
+Use the below credentials to login:**

 `/admin` is the admin login route.
 Buttons and links are avilable from here for admin controls.